The Crimson Skull

-The Crimson Skull is a 1922 American silent Western film that was produced by the Norman Film Manufacturing Company.
+The Crimson Skull is a 1922 American silent Western mystery film that was produced by the Norman Film Manufacturing Company.
 The six-reel film was made on location in Boley, Oklahoma and was made along with The Bull-Dogger, which its release followed.
 Local cowboys appear in the film backing up the actors and professional rodeo performer Bill Pickett.
 It was marketed as a "Baffling Western Mystery Photo-play".
+The film is considered lost.
 Press books for the film remain in existence.